Designer and popular decorating-show host Sarah Richardson opened the doors to her eye-poppingly colorful home in Toronto for HGTV Magazine last year.

 Sarah Richardson’s Colorful House in Toronto

-when it was featured in House & Home (below):
+The living room was very neutral when it was featured in House & Home (above).

 She told BC Living, “My house is vividly painted.
 I repainted it before choosing my new designer paint collection for Para feeling that, if I’m going to tell people to embrace colour, I’d better do it myself.
 I was a little terrified, but I’m thrilled with the results; it’s fun and exciting.”